delomast/mhFromLowDepSeq/README.md

 - `-m FILE` a tab delimited text file with _no_ header that maps bam files (pools or individuals, first column) to populations (second column). bamFilePath \t popName
-- `-s FILE` a tab delimited text file with _no_ header that indicates the positions of SNPs.
+- `-s FILE` a tab delimited text file with _no_ header that indicates the positions of substitution SNPs (no indels).
 First column is the chromosome name and second column is the 1-based position.
 Variants _must_ be sorted by chromosome and by position, with position sorted from smallest to largest.
 Chr \t Position
 - `-w INT` window size for defining microhaplotypes. default 125